Rajya439/web-api-200-aug-2025-Lab/notes/labs/lab1.md

 Content-Type: application/json

 {
-    "sub": "henry@company.com",
+    "sub": "Bob@aol.com",
-    "description": "Sue is the CEO, We need to make sure she is always able to be effective" }
+    "description": "This is Bob Smith, the lead of the band The Cure, definitely a VIP" }
 ```